-Here is a time shift view of certain parts of Folly Island in about 1976 and now (July 2018).
+Here is a time shift view of certain parts ofin about 1976 and now (July 2018).

 The original photos were given to me by Cllr Peter Ruffles about 16 years ago.
 I cannot be too sure about the date he took the photos but the accompanying descriptions points to a time about 1976 or maybe a year or two earlier.